skjall/medication-tracker/README.md

 ## Usage Guide

+### Managing Physicians

+1. Navigate to "Physicians" → "Add Physician"
+2. Enter physician details including name, specialty, and contact information
+3. Associate medications with specific physicians during medication creation
+4. View all medications and visits for each physician in one place

 ### Adding Medications

 1. Navigate to "Medications" → "Add Medication"
 2. Enter medication details including name, dosage, package sizes
+3. Select the prescribing physician or mark as Over-The-Counter (OTC)
-3. Set up medication schedules to define when and how much to take
+4. Set up medication schedules to define when and how much to take
-4. Enable automatic deduction for seamless inventory management
+5. Enable automatic deduction for seamless inventory management

 ### Managing Inventory